Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Motivation and Main Ideas

-is closed.
-Example of an isolating block (the gray region) for a saddle point with the exit part marked in orange is depicted in Figure~\ref{fig:index-pair-example}.
-Together with an isolating block, we can compute the homological Conley index, given by $\con(S) \coloneqq[H_{0}(B,B^-)$, $H_{1}(B,B^-)$, $H_{2}(B,B^-)]$, where $H_{d}(B,B^-)$ represents the relative homology of degree $d$ calculated over the field $k=\ZZ_2$.
+In particular, every isolated invariant set $S$ admits an isolating block $B$ such that $\inv B=S$.
+An example of an isolating block (the gray region) for a saddle point with the exit set marked in orange is depicted in Figure~\ref{fig:index-pair-example}.
+Using an isolating block, we can compute the homological Conley index, given by $\con(S) \coloneqq[H_{0}(B,B^-)$, $H_{1}(B,B^-)$, $H_{2}(B,B^-)]$, where $H_{d}(B,B^-)$ represents the relative (singular) homology of degree $d$ calculated over the field $k=\ZZ_2$.
 In particular, for attracting equilibria, $A$ and $E$, repelling equilibria, $R$ and $T$, saddle $S$ and repelling periodic orbit $O$ in the example, we have $\con(A)=\con(E)=[\fk,0,0]$, $\con(R)=\con(T)=[0,0,\fk]$, $\con(S)=[0,\fk,0]$, and $\con(O)=[0,\fk,\fk]$.
 Note that each type of an isolated invariant set in this example admits a different Conley index.
 We refer to \cite{MischMro_Conley_2002} for a brief introduction to Conley index theory.